12 Christmas tips for dementia carers

 Our Admiral Nurses have put together a list of 12 Christmas tips so that you can enjoy the festivities whilst caring for someone with dementia.

-Our list of Christmas gift ideas is grouped around the different stages of dementia, focusing on presents that stimulate the mind or senses – and most importantly, have the person’s identity at heart.
+Our list of Christmas gift ideas is grouped according to the different stages of dementia, focusing on presents that stimulate the mind or senses – and most importantly, have the person’s identity at heart.

 In the early stages, the symptoms of dementia are often mild, so you may be able to give the person with dementia similar gifts to those they received before their diagnosis, with small changes to make them more accessible if necessary.
-If you are unsure whether they still enjoy or can engage with previous pastimes and passions, you could check with a family member, close friend or their primary carer.
+If you are unsure whether they still enjoy or can engage with previous pastimes and passions, you could check with their main carer, another family member or a close friend.

-If the person with dementia loves gardening, you could consider getting them a simple garden kit, such as herbs that they could grow and use in meals, low maintenance flowers or houseplants.
-Garden tools that are designed with accessibility in mind could also make an excellent gift that will still be useful as their symptoms progress.
+If the person with dementia likes gardening, you could consider getting them a simple gardening kit (such as herbs that they could grow and use in meals) or low-maintenance garden or houseplants.
+Gardening tools that are designed with accessibility in mind, for example with adapted grips, could also make an excellent gift that will still be useful as the person’s symptoms progress.

-Gail, who lives with young onset Alzheimer's“Creating art, in whatever form that is, takes me to such a joyful place.
+Gail, who lives with young onset Alzheimer's disease“Creating art, in whatever form that is, takes me to such a joyful place.
 I’m totally absorbed in what I’m doing, and for a brief time, my dementia seems to disappear.”

 This is a framed digital screen that displays photos as a slideshow.
 Family and friends can get involved with choosing and sending photos to upload, and it can help start conversations and reinforce positive memories.

-Music is a powerful tool for evoking memories, and accessible radios/music players can allow the person with dementia to select their own radio stations or preloaded playlists independently.
+Music is a powerful tool for evoking memories, and accessible radios/music players with simplified controls can allow the person with dementia to select their own radio stations or preloaded playlists independently.

 Personalised jewellery can help a person with dementia maintain their sense of identity and promote positive memories.
 Examples include: